mistval/yozakura/docs/docs/temporal-context.md

 As a concrete example, consider a sports tournament.
 A single script could hold a World Cup bracket, map ranges of turns to a fixture calendar, and decide each result with a seeded random outcome.
 The header could show the current match or the latest score with flag emoji, while the plain text tells characters who just got knocked out.

 The right mental model is: the temporal context is the seam for any background story that should advance on its own while your characters live their lives in front of it.

+If you would like a more interactive way to set global context, consider changing the `Map Description` in Scenario Settings, that is an easy place to write user-specified global context.